 LATEST INFORMATION ON THE NEW PUBLISHING ARRANGEMENTS

-Cambridge University Press will be responsible for the publication of the annual journal starting with volume 34 (2021): https://www.cambridge.org/core/journals/journal-of-roman-archaeology/subscribe.
-They will send invoices for 2021 in advance to the existing subscribers.
+Cambridge University Press will be responsible for the publication and distribution of the annual journal starting with volume 34 (2021): https://www.cambridge.org/core/journals/journal-of-roman-archaeology/subscribe.

 Authors wishing to submit for Volume 34 (2021) should now follow the Cambridge University Press submission guidelines at this link: https://www.cambridge.org/core/journals/journal-of-roman-archaeology/information/instructions-contributors.
 Additional questions can be sent to Prof. Jen Trimble at email@example.com.

 All commissioned reviews should now be sent to Dr. Justin Leidwanger at firstname.lastname@example.org.